davethegut/cursor-skill-security-review/README.md

 ### Post-Deployment Audit

 ```
-@skill-security-review Audit the current Kibana security setup based on this config: [paste config]
+@skill-security-review Audit the current security setup based on this config: [paste config]
 ```

 ### What to Expect